S-PScripts/S-PScripts/README.md

     "techls-fork": "a fork of Tech's collection of his Kohls Admin House scripts - i modified some" },

+  "Facts": {
+    "i'm a fast typer - i can get my wpm to be around 90-100 with 98% accuracy" },

   "News": "None!"
 }
 ```